pytorch/vision/docs/source/transforms.rst

 Tensor Images is a tensor of ``(B, C, H, W)`` shape, where ``B`` is a number of images in the batch.

-The expected range of the values of a tensor image is implicitely defined by the tensor dtype.
+The expected range of the values of a tensor image is implicitly defined by the tensor dtype.
 Tensor images with a float dtype are expected to have values in ``[0, 1)``.
 Tensor images with an integer dtype are expected to have values in ``[0, MAX_DTYPE]`` where ``MAX_DTYPE`` is the largest value